Now Accepting New Patients

 Lateral luxation

 The first few hours are very critical.
 Try to gently move to the teeth back to their position.
 Use gauze or a napkin to place between the teeth and close the mouth.
 Visit the dentist immediately.
+This type of dental trauma is categorized by:

 • The tooth is displaced, usually in a palatal/lingual or labial direction.